Zyun-Y/BiconNets/README.md

 -------------
  you find this work useful in your research, please consider citing:

-"Z. Yang, S. Soltanian-Zadeh, and S. Farsiu, "BiconNet: An Edge-preserved Connectivity-based Approach for Salient Object Detection", Pattern Recognition, (In Press) 2021"
+"Z. Yang, S. Soltanian-Zadeh, and S. Farsiu, "BiconNet: An Edge-preserved Connectivity-based Approach for Salient Object Detection", Pattern Recognition 121, 108231 (2022)"